herlo/ssh-gpg-smartcard-config/Linux.md

 ==================================================

-This document covers the procedure for configurating a YubiKey as a GPG smartcard for SSH authentication, it also covers setting the correct serial number on the card.
+This document covers the procedure for configurating a YubiKey as a GPG smartcard for SSH authentication.
 The benefit is a good model for [two-factor authentication](http://en.wikipedia.org/wiki/Two-factor_authentication), something you have and something you know.
 In this example, there is a token and a passphrase.